jackmiller1986/TurtlePulseCore/Initial_Startup.md

 - White: Filament loaded to lane extruder sensor
 - Blue: Filament loaded to toolhead

 After the self-test completes, you hopefully will see a picture of a happy turtle in the console log!
 If you get a picture of an error turtle, you may have a misconfigured AFC setting, broken pin or some other issue that needs attention.
-If you are unable to resolve the error after visiting the [troubleshooting section](link here), you can get support from the community on the Armored Turtle discord by opening a help thread (run the Discord command ``/help``) to learn how).
+If you are unable to resolve the error after visiting the [troubleshooting guide](https://github.com/thunderkeys/AFC-Klipper-Add-On/tree/main?tab=readme-ov-file#troubleshooting), you can get support from the community on the Armored Turtle discord by opening a help thread (run the Discord command ``/help``) to learn how).

 ## Further tests